 A prospective applicant should:

-- Complete the application and return it with a non-refundable $25.00 application fee to:
+- Complete the application and return it to:

 St. Elizabeth School of Nursing